dps923/winter2020/graded-work/assign2.md

 Before continuing, study the data.
 Notice the format of the player names.
 (For example, Ryan Fitzpatrick.)

-Next, study the player photos.
+Next, study the player photos (either in the asset catalog or in Finder).
 Notice the format of the photo file names.
-(For example, a2-ryan-fizpatrick.
+(For example, `a2-ryan-fizpatrick`.
 FYI, all begin with "a2-".
 And, all are "png" files.)

-It should be clear to you that they're logically-related.
+It should be clear to you that the name of each photo uses the player's name.
 In the next task, you will configure the cell's image content, and you will need to specify an image name.
 You must transform the player name string into a string that matches the expected image name format.
 To do this, you will learn a few Swift string methods.
 Let's continue with the task list:

 * Configure the cell's image content.
 Use this guidance: